About Graduate Studies

-- Provides administrative and financial support for the Graduate Resource Center (GRC), the Project for the New Mexico Graduates of Color (PNMGC), the Graduate and Professional Student Association (GPSA), and the Graduate Teaching Academy, and the Center for Teaching and Learning.
+- Provides administrative and/or financial support for the Graduate Resource Center (GRC), the Project for the New Mexico Graduates of Color (PNMGC), the Graduate and Professional Student Association (GPSA), and the Graduate Teaching Academy, and the Center for Teaching and Learning.

 - Provides guidance to students for degree progress, fulfillment of graduation requirements, and theses and dissertation submissions.

 - Rewards graduate students and graduate faculty who set examples of excellence.